Dip BscEng PGDip

 Over the past number of years in conjunction with Martin O’Neill, developed numerous programmes for local Carlow communities to help them understand energy usage and wastage.

-Along with Pascal Harte, was the institute representative and promotor of our construction programmes when visiting construction programmes in Gendan University, Beijing and JIVIAT University, Xuzhou.
+Along with Pascal Harte, was the University representative and promotor of our construction programmes when visiting construction programmes in Gendan University, Beijing and JIVIAT University, Xuzhou.

 Was the Irish lead of the programme “Energy Efficiency in the Built Environment (EEBE)” which was a 3 year Canada – European Union student & faculty exchange project (2010-2013) funded by Human Resources and Skills Development Canada and EU.